 Rock Hill is a larger medium-sized city located in the state of South Carolina.
 With a population of 72,937 people and 24 constituent neighborhoods, Rock Hill is the fifth largest community in South Carolina.

 In addition, Rock Hill is a college town.
 There are a lot of students in Rock Hill attending college, and as a result Rock Hill provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The overall education level of Rock Hill is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.86% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Rock Hill is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.86% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Rock Hill in 2010 was $23,206, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $92,824 for a family of four.
 However, Rock Hill contains both very wealthy and poor people as well.

 Rock Hill is an extremely ethnically-diverse city.
 The people who call Rock Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock Hill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rock Hill include German, Irish, English, and Scots-Irish.

 The most common language spoken in Rock Hill is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.